Guava from Taiwan

 Draft Report

-We propose that the importation of commercially produced fresh guava from Taiwan can be permitted subject to a range of biosecurity requirements.
+We proposed that the importation of commercially produced fresh guava from Taiwan can be permitted provided they meet the biosecurity import conditions.

 Pests